IntelexTechnologies/api-docs/source/includes/acts/post_api.md

 Note that excessively large batch POSTs may encounter throttling or failure, depending on system resources.
 </aside>

-In the following release, the POST APIs End points are provided to add or update following:
+As per the current release, POST APIs End points are provided to add or update the following tables:

 * Analysis
 * Analysis Compound